citp/privacy-policy-historical/g/gr/gra/grammar-monster.com.md

-> *The following text is extracted and transformed from the grammar-monster.com privacy policy that was archived on 2016-11-21.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161121041109id_/http%3A//www.grammar-monster.com/admin/privacy_policy.htm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the grammar-monster.com privacy policy that was archived on 2017-06-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170606092520id_/http%3A//www.grammar-monster.com/admin/privacy_policy.htm) for the most accurate reproduction.*

 # Grammar Monster Privacy Policy

-Our most common search themes:

-apostrophe

-semicolon

-adjective

-verb

 We collect information from you when you fill out a form to register for our newsletter.
 When registering for our newsletter, you will be asked to enter your name and e-mail address.